Talented stars, killer physiques.Read article

 The goal of this workout is to maximize fatigue, which will lead the body to absorb extra protein, while the sustained elevated metabolism will help burn calories for longer.
 Once again, your workout will be performed superset-style, 8–12 reps per set.
 Afterward, indulge and enjoy, knowing that your body is making good use of all those calories.

-This workout will be less intense than the previous two, leaving you with plenty of energy for Black Friday shopping.
+This workout will be less intense than the previous two, leaving you with plenty of energy for going back to work.
 (You’re welcome.)

 Your challenge: Go for a run or hike in the park.
 If necessary, use a treadmill.
 Keep a pace of no less than 4mph.
 For each mile you complete, do two 100-yard all-out sprints (six sprints total).
 After the workout, you’ll do some basic calisthenics, and stretches of your choice.

-The workout should take about an hour, leaving you plenty of time to prepare, indulge, and then go brawl with all the other crazies at Best Buy.
+The workout should take about an hour, leaving you plenty of time to rest and mentally prepare going back to work.